-1.1.5 Changes from Aleph RC4
+1.1.5 Directionality from Aleph

-In Lua $T_EX$ we took the 32 bit aspects and much of the directional mechanisms and merged it into the pdf $T_EX$ code base as starting point for further development.
+In LuaTEX we took the 32 bit aspects of Aleph RC4, the stable version of Omega that also integrated $\varepsilon$ -TEX.
+In LuaTEX we also took much of the directional mechanisms and merged it into the pdfTEX code base as starting point for further development.
 Then we simplified directionality, fixed it and opened it up.
-In LuaMeta $T_EX$ not that much of the later is left.
+In LuaMetaTEX not that much of this is left.
 We only have two horizontal directions.
 Instead of vertical directions we introduce an orientation model bound to boxes.
+We kept the initial par node, local boxes (that also use par nodes) and directional nodes.